If there's one thing I hate about Thailand, it's jet lag.

 4. Sit Outside as the Sun Goes Down

-This is a neat little hack that harps back to the same principle as seeing the sun come up/arriving in the early morning.
+This is a neat little hack that relates to the same principle as seeing the sun come up/arriving in the early morning.

 Seeing the sun go down will encourage the production of Melatonin, which is a hormone made by the pineal gland in the brain.